nodejs/nodejs.dev/src/documentation/0056-node-with-typescript/index.md

 ## Using node packages with TypeScript

-Node packages generally are written in javascript and not TypeScript so we need to have type definitions for the packages.
+Node packages generally are written in Javascript and not TypeScript so we need to have type definitions for the packages.
 For this we need to install a third party package called `@types/node`.

 ```js